Café Gondrée: History

 The two-story red brick building was built at the end of the 19th century.
 The nearby Bénouville Bridge was a key objective of the British 6th Airborne Division.
 A unit of Glider infantry of the division's 2nd Battalion was to land, take the bridge intact and hold it until relieved.
 The unit was led by Major John Howard.
 Howard and his men boarded three gliders.
 Released at 8,000 feet in the pitch black of a storm filled night, all three gliders managed to make a rough landing in a field almost directly on top of their objective.
 Leaving the broken gliders, the men engaged in a short, fierce firefight which ended with the British paratroopers in control of the bridge.
-Three British paratroopers entered the café at 6:20 am on 6 June 1944, thereby liberating it.
+The structure claims without certainty to be the first French house to be liberated, although in the book Commando du Pont Pegase, French historian Norbert Hugedé writes that the house owned by Mr Picot was liberated earlier.
+Detailed accounts of other historians, such as British 6th Airborne Division specialist Neil Barber (in his book The Pegasus And Orne Bridges) and French Battle of Normandy specialist Marc Laurenceau (in his book Historial du Jour J et de la bataille de Normandie), confirm that this house was not liberated at the start of the fighting, unlike other buildings such as the Picot cafe or the former tramway station (the latter no longer in existence).

 At the time of these events the café was run by Georges and Thérèse Gondrée.
-They had been involved in the French Resistance, and had passed on information about the defenses around the bridge to British intelligence through the French underground.
+They had been involved in the French Resistance, and had passed on information about the defences around the bridge to British intelligence through the French underground.
+Thérèse spoke Alsatian so was able to understand and pass on information from German soldiers talking in the café.

 The successful taking of the bridge played an important role in limiting the effectiveness of a German counter-attack in the days and weeks following the Normandy invasion.
-With the passing of the Gondrées, ownership was taken over by their daughter, Arlette Gondrée, who was a little girl of 5 at the time of their liberation.
-A determined, fiery woman, she is famously referred to simply as "Madame".